Herschel Walker centers pitch to Republicans on 'wokeness'

 Addressing fellow Republicans, Walker maintains the smile but goes harder at the left, especially on transgender rights.

-“They’re bringing wokeness in our military,” Walker said in Cumming, Ga., an apparent reference to the Pentagon allowing transgender people to serve and have access to medical care.
+“They’re bringing wokeness in our military,” Walker said in Cumming.
+It was an apparent reference to the Pentagon allowing transgender persons to serve and have access to medical care.

 “The greatest fighting force ever assembled before God (and) they’re talking about pronouns,” Walker said.
 “Are you serious?
 How do you identify?
 I can promise you right now China ain’t talking about how you can identify.
 They’re talking about war.”